njmcode/nidc2021-textadv/README.md

     subject.is(entityId)
     // ...

+    // If called, prevents the turn count from being
+    // incremented and the onTurn global callback firing
+    // for this command.
+    noTurn();

     // Prevents the default command from being executed.
     // Will stop navigation to other locations, EXAMINE descriptions,
     // etc.
-    // Should always be called as a fallback for custom commands,
+    // Custom commands should always fall back to returning false,
-    // to prevent them being interpreted as bad input.
+    // to prevent them being interpreted as bad input. return false;
-    // See noTurn() below for suppressTurn behaviour. stopCommand(suppressTurn = false);

     // Calls the provided function after the default command
     // has been executed.
-    afterCommand(callbackFn);

-    // If called, prevents the turn count from being
-    // incremented and the onTurn global callback firing
-    // for this command.
-    noTurn();
+    return callbackFn;
   },

   // As for entity.onGoTo, but is called on *every*
   // location change, before the logic of the location
   // being moved to.
-  onGoTo: ({ game, destination, stopGoto, afterGoTo }) => {
+  onGoTo: ({ game, destination }) => {
     // 'destination' is the entity being moved to
     // ...
   },